DAWN-Foundation/dawn/README.md

 ### Local Program Address

-Each local keypair is unique and
+Each local keypair is unique and must be set correctly to deploy contracts locally

 ```bash
 # Check local program address